 This meeting is for treasure seekers hunting Forrest Fenn's hidden treasure chest.
 This is an opportunity for people actively seeking Mr. Fenn's treasure to discuss their past hunts, offer advice to new hunters, brag about the terrible dangers they found themselves in when hunting the treasure, sing of their brave deeds, and boast about how much cleverer they are than everyone else there.When:

-Arrive May 22, 2015, spend the nights of the 22nd and 23rd at the camp site in the Rio Chama Wilderness, and leave on the 24th.How:
+Arrive June 9, 2017, spend the nights of the 9th and 10th at the park and leave on the 11th.Who:

 You will want to bring warm sleeping gear: blankets, pillows, sleeping bag.
 Also a tent if you don't want to risk being rained upon.
 Also bring food, water, camp stove, pots, pans, dinner plates, forks, knives, spoons, coffee cups.
 The picnic tables have benches to sit on, but some people will want to bring their own chairs.
 Sources of light, such as flash lights and lanterns, are also good to bring.
 Bring: kitchen matches; gold ingots; treasure maps.
-If a fire ban is not in effect, some fire wood will be provided.
+A fire ban might be in effect.
 You may also want to bring food to share.
 Hot cocoa mix is always good to have for people who are not diabetic and/or lactose intolerant; marshmallows to set on fire, if there is no fire ban, is also fun.The Golden Fenn:

 Once again there will be a most holy shrine for Golden Fenn to rest his gilded feet upon.
 The Golden Fenn Shrine will be on display during the entire Fennboree.
-Consecrated holy offerings suitable for the usual Vietnam-era Air Force fighter pilot may be left here: cans of beer; pin-up girls; whiskey; Lucky Strike cigarettes; LOOK Magazine; etc. Leave anything and everything that might please Golden Fenn and perhaps induce Him to shower down upon you treasure-finding inspiration.Last Year's Fennboree:
+Consecrated holy offerings suitable for the usual Vietnam-era Air Force fighter pilot may be left here: cans of beer; pin-up girls; whiskey; Lucky Strike cigarettes; LOOK Magazine; etc. Leave anything and everything that might please Golden Fenn and perhaps induce Him to shower down upon you treasure-finding inspiration.Media Present: